Trump and Biden converge in Florida, an elusive prize still up for grabs - The Boston Globe

 “President Trump can’t advance democracy and human rights for the Cuban people or the Venezuelan people, for that matter, when he has praised so many autocrats around the world,” he added.

 Throughout the fall, Democrats have outpaced Republicans in voting by mail, giving Biden a presumed early advantage.
 But Republicans are catching up with in-person early voting, narrowing the margin with each day.
-Depending on how many Democrats vote over the final weekend, traditionally a time when big crowds head to the polls, the margin could be close at the start of Election Day, when Republicans usually vote in larger numbers.
+The margin could be close at the start of Election Day, when Republicans usually vote in larger numbers.

 Turnout has been highest so far in some of the most heavily Republican counties across the state, and the Republican Party, which has controlled the state government for more than two decades, is known for its disciplined campaigns down the ballot.